deja-vu-platform/deja-vu/designer/README.md

 ## Samples
 The [`designer/samples/`](https://github.com/spderosso/deja-vu/tree/master/designer/samples) directory contains apps built with the designer.
+You can open any of these in the designer and play around with them.
 Note that you won't be able to open the sample apps under [`samples/`](https://github.com/spderosso/deja-vu/tree/master/samples) in the designer.
 These were built using the HTML language.

-The designer save apps in a JSON files.
+When you save a project, the designer save a JSON file.
 You can load the JSON file for an app and modify it and/or export the app.
 If you choose to export the app, you can then run `yarn` in its directory to install its dependencies and `yarn start` to run the app at [http://localhost:3000](http://localhost:3000).